Modeling Interface

 ICONS Name Remarks

-Sketch constraints Drafts and engineering drawings take effect within, and are not subject to overall explicit and implicit control
+Sketch Constraint Drafts and drawings take effect within, and are not subject to overall explicit and implicit control

 Origin